caelumproject/Apollo/README.md

  - `restart` Reboots the masternode
  - `rename` Rename your masternode

- **Hint!** You can run all these actions in one go by running `./apollo.sh start`.
+ **Hint!** You can run all these actions in one go by running `bash apollo.sh start`.
 This executes all needed steps in a single command.

  Enter any key in your console to let the masternode run in the background.

- To know your coinbase account when setting up a masternode on https://master.testnet.caelumfoundation.com use the command `./apollo.sh list`.
+ To know your coinbase account when setting up a masternode on https://master.testnet.caelumfoundation.com use the command `bash apollo.sh list`.

  Check if you are displayed on our stats page https://stats.testnet.caelumfoundation.com/